gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Ant-based Scala compiler deprecation

 The [Zinc Scala compiler](https://github.com/typesafehub/zinc) is now sufficiently stable and considerably more efficient than the Ant-based Scala compiler.
 We have changed the default value of [`ScalaCompileOptions#isUseAnt`](javadoc/org/gradle/api/tasks/scala/ScalaCompileOptions.html#isUseAnt%28%29) to `false` and we are deprecating the option.
 Also, since the Zinc Scala Compiler only works in `fork` mode, we are also defaulting that option to `true` and deprecating it.
-Please update your build scripts to remove uses of that option.
+Both the `useCompileDaemon` and `daemonServer` were only supported by the Ant-based Scala Compiler and are also deprecated.
+Please update your build scripts to remove uses of these options.
 For more information, see the [Scala Plugin](userguide/scala_plugin.html) section of the User Guide.

 ## Potential breaking changes